 Organic and Biochemistry: Key Pathways to Success for the Pre-Med Student

-Students will have learned a number of laboratory skills such as titration, chromatography and use of laboratory glassware.
-In addition they will have met and spoken with biotechnology researchers in a variety of visits to research laboratories.
+By the end of the course, students will have learned a number of laboratory skills, such as titration, chromatography, and the use of laboratory glassware.
+In addition, they will have met and spoken with biotechnology researchers in a variety of visits to research laboratories.

 One year of high school chemistry is highly recommended.